 On March 30, 2012, the chief executives of ExxonMobil, ConocoPhillips and BP wrote to Alaska Gov. Sean Parnell, stating that their companies had started working with TransCanada to assess whether a project to export liquefied natural gas from Alaska to Asia made more sense than a pipeline to serve North America.

-After joining together to pursue an, the three North Slope producers and TransCanada worked in 2012 and 2013 to better define the project and start filling environmental data gaps along the route, in addition to beginning early-stage engineering and design work.
-The companies assigned employees from their own staffs to several project teams, adding contractors for specific tasks.
-They estimated their 2012/2013 combined spending on the effort at $100 million.
-The companies also started discussions with state officials on the need for fiscal terms for the multibillion-dollar project.
+After uniting to pursue an, the three North Slope producers and TransCanada worked in 2012 and 2013 to better define the project and start filling environmental data gaps along the route, in addition to beginning early-stage engineering and design work.

-The companies' plan envisions a project costing $45 billion to more than $65 billion for a gas treatment plant on the North Slope to remove carbon dioxide and other impurities from the gas stream; roughly 800 miles of 42-inch-diameter, highly pressurized pipeline to tidewater; a gas liquefaction plant in Nikiski on the Kenai Peninsula; and LNG storage tanks and a tanker terminal at the Nikiski site.
-The project would be capable of exporting of 15 million to 18 million metric tons of LNG annually, the equivalent of 2 billion to 2.4 billion cubic feet a day of gas.
+The companies' plan envisions a development costing $45 billion to more than $65 billion for a gas treatment plant on the North Slope to remove carbon dioxide and other impurities from the gas stream; roughly 800 miles of 42-inch-diameter, highly pressurized pipeline to tidewater; a gas liquefaction plant in Nikiski on the Kenai Peninsula; and LNG storage tanks and a tanker terminal at the Nikiski site.
+The project would be capable of exporting of up to 20 million metric tons of LNG annually, the equivalent of 2.5 billion cubic feet a day of gas.

 If the sponsors proceed with the effort, the environmental data gathering and analysis, exact route selection, engineering, the environmental impact statement, state and federal reviews and commercial negotiations with customers could take several years before the companies would be in a position to make a final investment decision to start construction.